seijiwjs/zea-collab/docs/api/Session.md

 <a name="Session+isJoiningTheSameRoom"></a>

 ### isJoiningTheSameRoom
-Checks if this Session's roomId is the same as the passed in the parameters.
+Checks if this Session's roomId is the same asthe one received in the parameters.